getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 **Transactions**

-Transactions share most of their properties (start and end time, tags, and so forth) with their root spans, so the same options described below for spans are available in transactions, and setting them in either place is equivalent. `[FPA: suggest we say "so the same options described <link> are available kmclb: A link felt like overkill for something which is 5 lines below, but hopefully the new wording makes it crystal clear which options we're talking about]` Transactions also have two additional properties not included in spans:
+Transactions share most of their properties (start and end time, tags, and so forth) with their root spans, so the same options described below for spans are available in transactions, and setting them in either place is equivalent.

-`[kmclb: anything missing from this list?]`

-- `transaction_name`: used in the UI to identify the transaction
-- `root_span`: pointer to the root of the transactions span tree

-`[kmclb: how the heck do you get less-than or greater-than symbols to show up in code snippets?
-FPA: I usually just enclose in backticks, but it can be tricky - you can force also with html <code></code> tags kmclb: how do you mean, enclose in backticks?
-How would you handle the user_id example below?]`
-Common examples of `transaction_name` values include endpoint paths (like `/store/checkout/` or `api/v2/users/\<user_id\>/`) for backend request transactions, task names (like `data.cleanup.delete_inactive_users`) for cron job transactions, and URLs (like `https://docs.sentry.io/performance/distributed-tracing/`) for page-load transactions.
+Transactions also have one additional property not included in spans, called `transaction_name`, which is used in the UI to identify the transaction.
+Common examples of `transaction_name` values include endpoint paths (like `/store/checkout/` or `api/v2/users/&lt;user_id&gt;/`) for backend request transactions, task names (like `data.cleanup.delete_inactive_users`) for cron job transactions, and URLs (like `https://docs.sentry.io/performance/distributed-tracing/`) for page-load transactions.

 **Spans**

 The majority of the data in a transaction resides in the individual spans the transaction contains.
 Span data includes:

-`[kmclb: the list below isn't currently ground truth (quite), but the ground is potentially shifting.
-Will update once API is settled.]`

 - `parent_span_id`: ties the span to its parent span
-  - `op`: short code identifying the type of operation the span is measuring
+- `op`: short string identifying the type of operation the span is measuring
 - `start_timestamp`: when the span was opened
 - `end_timestamp`: when the span was closed
 - `description`: longer description of the span's operation, often specific to that instance (optional)
 - `status`: short code indicating operation's status (optional)
 - `tags`: key-value pairs holding additional data about the span (optional)
 - `data`: arbitrarily-structured additional data about the span (optional)

 An example use of the `op` and `description` properties together is `op: sql.query` and `description: SELECT * FROM users WHERE last_active < DATE_SUB(CURRENT_DATE, INTERVAL 1 YEAR)`.
 The `status` property is often used to indicate the success or failure of the span's operation, or for a response code in the case of HTTP requests.
 Finally, `tags` and `data` allow you attach further contextual information to the span, such as `function: middleware.auth.is_authenticated` for a function call or `request: {url: ..., headers: ... , body: ...}` for an HTTP request.

-### Good to Know (needs a better name) `[FPA: Tracing Relationships kmclb: but that's really what this entire (big) section is about.
-This smaller section is more "fun factoids which are helpful but didn't fit anywhere else" - some are about relationships between traces, transactions, and spans, but some are just about one of those]`
+### Further Information

 A few more important points about traces, transactions, and spans, and the way they relate to one another:

+**Trace Duration**

-**Trace Duration**: Because a trace just is a collection of transactions, traces don't have their own start and end times.
+Because a trace just is a collection of transactions, traces don't have their own start and end times.
 Instead, a trace begins when its earliest transaction starts, and ends when its latest transaction ends.
 As a result, you can't explicitly start or end a trace directly.
 Instead, you create a trace by creating the first transaction in that trace, and you complete a trace by completing all of transactions it contains.

+**Async Transactions**

-**Async Transactions**: Because of the possibility of asynchronous processes, child transactions may outlive the transactions containing their parent spans, sometimes by many orders of magnitude.
+Because of the possibility of asynchronous processes, child transactions may outlive the transactions containing their parent spans, sometimes by many orders of magnitude.
 For example, if a backend API call sets off a long-running processing task and then immediately returns a response, the backend transaction will finish (and its data will be sent to Sentry) long before the async task transaction does.
 Asynchronicity also means that the order in which transactions are sent to (and received by) Sentry does not in any way depend on the order in which they were created.
 (By contrast, order of receipt for transactions in the same trace _is_ correlated with order of completion, though because of factors like the variability of transmission times, the correlation is far from perfect.)

+**Orphan Transactions**

-**Orphan Transactions**: In theory, in a fully instrumented system, each trace should contain only one transaction and one span (the transaction's root) without a parent, namely the transaction in the originating service.
+In theory, in a fully instrumented system, each trace should contain only one transaction and one span (the transaction's root) without a parent, namely the transaction in the originating service.
 However, in practice, you may not have tracing enabled in every one of your services, or an instrumented service may fail to report a transaction due to network disruption or other unforeseen circumstances.
 When this happens, you may see gaps in your trace hierarchy.
 Specifically, you may see transactions partway through the trace whose parent spans haven't been recorded as part of any known transactions.
 Such non-originating, parentless transactions are called **orphan transactions**.

+**Nested Spans**

+Though our examples above had four levels in their hierarchy (trace, transaction, span, child span) there's no set limit to how deep the nesting of spans can go.
+There are, however, practical limits: transaction payloads sent to Sentry have a maximum allowed size, and as with any kind of logging, there's a balance to be struck between your data's granularity and its usability.

+**Zero-duration Spans**

+It's possible for a span to have equal start and end times, and therefore be recorded as taking no time.
+This can occur either because the span is being used as a marker (such as is done in [the browser's Performance API](https://developer.mozilla.org/en-US/docs/Web/API/Performance/mark)) or because the amount of time the operation took is less than the measurement resolution (which will vary by service).

+**Clock Skew**

-`[kmclb: depending on how we end up formatting this, may need to make this one paragraph]` **Clock Skew**: If you are collecting transactions from multiple machines, you will likely encounter **clock skew**, where timestamps in one transaction don't align with timestamps in another.
+If you are collecting transactions from multiple machines, you will likely encounter **clock skew**, where timestamps in one transaction don't align with timestamps in another.
 For example, if your backend makes a database call, the backend transaction logically should start before the database transaction does.
 But if the system time on each machine (those hosting your backend and database, respectively) isn't synced to common standard, it's possible that won't be the case.
 It's also possible for the ordering to be correct, but for the two recorded timeframes to not line up in a way that accurately reflects what actually happened.

-Because there is no way for Sentry to judge either the relative or absolute accuracy of your timestamps, it does not attempt to correct or modify them in any way.
-And while you can reduce clock skew by using Network Time Protocol (NTP) or your cloud provider's clock synchronization services, you may still notice small drifts in your data, as synchronizing clocks on small intervals is challenging.
+Because there is no way for Sentry to judge either the relative or absolute accuracy of your timestamps, it does not attempt to correct for this.
+And while you can reduce clock skew by using Network Time Protocol (NTP) or your cloud provider's clock synchronization services, you may still notice small discrepancies in your data, as synchronizing clocks on small intervals is challenging.

-**Nesting Spans**: Though our examples above had four levels in their hierarchy (trace, transaction, span, child span) there's no set limit to how deep the nesting of spans can go.
-There are, however, practical limits: transaction payloads sent to Sentry have a maximum allowed size (currently `[kmclb: find out what this is]`), and there's a balance to be struck between your data's granularity and its usability.

-**Zero-duration Spans**: It's possible for a span to have equal start and end times, and therefore be recorded as taking no time.
-This can occur either because the span is being used as a marker (such as is done in [the browser's Performance API](https://developer.mozilla.org/en-US/docs/Web/API/Performance/mark)) or because the amount of time the operation took is less than the measurement resolution (which will vary by service).
+**What We Send**

-**What We Send**: Individual spans aren't sent to Sentry.
+Individual spans aren't sent to Sentry.
 Rather, those spans are attached to their containing transaction, and the transaction is sent as one unit.
 This means that no span data will be recorded by Sentry's servers until the transaction to which they belong is closed and dispatched.

 ## Data Sampling